By John Queally

-"The planet is going to be warmer than most species living on Earth today have seen it, including humans," added Tony Barnosky, a professor in the Department of Integrative Biology at the University of California, Berkeley. " The pace of change is orders of magnitude higher than what species have experienced in the last tens of millions of years. "
+"The planet is going to be warmer than most species living on Earth today have seen it, including humans," added Tony Barnosky, a professor in the Department of Integrative Biology at the University of California, Berkeley. "

 As journalist Kate Sheppard reports: